aquasecurity/tracee/README.md

 ### Getting Tracee
 Currently we don't yet have a release process for Tracee.
 You can build Tracee from source using `make build` or use the Docker image: `aquasec/tracee` from Docker Hub.

-If you build Tracee from source code, you can run it directly as an executable on the host.
-It will look for the file `./tracee/event_monitor_ebpf.c` so make sure it's available, and you'll need to run it with root permissions in order to load the eBPF code.
+If run Tracee binary, you'll need to run it with root permissions in order to load the eBPF code.
 If you use the Docker container, you should run it with the `--privileged` flag.

 ### Quickstart